bbauska/UofM-Intro-HTML5/README.md

 </p>

 The best part about making a website is sharing your website.
-So if you&apos;'re using **Replit**, it&apos;'s pretty easy for you to share your site using the same steps we&apos;'ve been using in this class.
-If you&apos;'re using something other than **Replit**, you can still utilize some of the lessons from this course to learn about other ways to host and share your site.
+So if you&apos;re using **Replit**, it&apos;s pretty easy for you to share your site using the same steps we&apos;ve been using in this class.
+If you&apos;re using something other than **Replit**, you can still utilize some of the lessons from this course to learn about other ways to host and share your site.